Maniitsoq: Air

-Maniitsoq is served by Air Greenland with flights to Nuuk, Kangerlussuaq, and Sisimiut.
+Maniitsoq is served by Air Greenland with flights to Nuuk and Sisimiut.

 Sea

 Maniitsoq is a port of call for the Arctic Umiaq ferry.

 Population

 With 2,534 inhabitants as of 2020, Maniitsoq has experienced a decline in population over a long period of time.
 The town has lost almost 15% of its population relative to 1990 levels, and nearly 9% relative to 2000 levels.

 Migrants from the smaller settlements such as rapidly depopulating Kangaamiut choose to migrate to Sisimiut, the capital in Nuuk, and sometimes to Denmark, rather than Maniitsoq.
 Kangerlussuaq and Sisimiut are the only settlement in the Qeqqata municipality exhibiting stable growth patterns over the last two decades.